bespinian/blog/content/posts/cloud-foundry-route-services.md

 The service broker shown in this diagram is not used for user-provided services.

 [Route services](https://docs.cloudfoundry.org/devguide/services/route-binding.html), on the other hand, work on a different level.
-They are not bound to an app but instead directly to a route.
+They are not bound to an app, but instead directly to a route.
 This allows them to act as an "interceptor" and either reject certain requests or modify them before they even reach the app.
 This is ideal to provide external authentication, rate limiting or logging on a route level.
 The image below shows the exact place of a route service in respect to the client and our application.

 ![Route Services](https://s12.postimg.org/tlc386ivh/route_services.png)